hustvl/Matte-Anything/README.md

 * **`2023/06/08`** We release arxiv tech report!
 * **`2023/06/08`** We release source codes of Matte Anything!

-**The program is still in progress**.
-You can try the early version first!
-Thanks for your attention.
-If you like Matte Anything, you may also like its **previous foundation work [ViTMatte](https://github.com/hustvl/ViTMatte)**.

 #

 ## 📜 Introduction